The duty to investigate COVID-19 deaths in the UK care sector

-Largely ignored in the early days of lockdown, care homes around the country have become hotspots for the pandemic.
-In England alone, approximately 30% of the 15,5001 care homes are currently experiencing an outbreak of the virus and experts have estimated that over 20,000 residents have now died2.
+Largely ignored in the early days of lockdown, care homes around the country have now become hotspots for the pandemic.
+In England alone, around 44% of UK care homes have experienced a suspected or confirmed outbreak of the virus.
+While experts have estimated that about 20,000 residents have died across the country.

-Many of the bereaved families of frontline workers and residents are now looking for answers as to how and why their loved ones were put at risk, despite the Government’s knowledge of the threat posed.
+Many of the bereaved families of frontline workers and residents are now looking for answers as to how and why their loved ones were put at risk, despite the government’s knowledge of the threat posed.

 Not all COVID-19 related deaths will require an inquest

-Given the very large numbers of deaths of care home residents it is likely that in many cases coroners will take some persuading to open an inquest and may well be inclined to the view – unless evidence is presented to them to the contrary – that such deaths are naturally occurring and do not require an inquest.
+Given the very large numbers of care home resident deaths, it is likely that in many cases, coroners will take some persuading to open an inquest.
+They may be inclined to the view that such deaths are naturally occurring and do not require an inquest.
+Unless evidence is presented to them to the contrary, of course.

 The State’s obligation to protect life under Article 2 of the European Convention on Human Rights (ECHR)

 As the government should have been aware, infection control and isolation in care homes is much more difficult than in the controlled environment of a hospital.
-People receiving social care often have underlying health conditions which render them vulnerable to heightened risks of infection and death from COVID-19.
+People receiving social care often have underlying health conditions which make them vulnerable to a greater risk of infection and death from COVID-19.

-There has been extensive reporting of the failures to procure and provide suitable PPE to the care sector6.
-Responsibility for such failures may lie with individual care homes, local authorities or the central government.
+There has been extensive reporting of the failures to procure and provide suitable PPE to the care sector.
+Responsibility for such errors may lie with individual care homes, local authorities or the central government.

 The investigative duty and Chief Coroner’s Guidance on COVID-19 deaths

-Article 2 also imposes an investigative obligation where there has been an arguable failure by the state to protect life.
+Article 2 also imposes an investigative obligation, where there has been an arguable failure by the state to protect life.

-This presents prima facie need for investigation into the death.
-The current public health emergency does not in of itself undermine the requirement for the state to ensure that it complies with the obligations imposed under Article 2 ECHR to protect life, or indeed to hold an investigation where it fails to do so.
+This presents prima facie need for investigation into those deaths.
+The current public health emergency does not stop the state having to comply with the obligations imposed under Article 2 ECHR to protect life, or hold an investigation where it fails to do so.

 Such inquests are often considered to have a wider scope than a non-article 2 inquest.
-Certainly in relation to COVID-19 deaths there will be grounds for arguing that the circumstances of the death will require an investigation into wider government failings in order to identify where any fault lies.
+In relation to COVID-19 deaths, there is grounds for arguing that the circumstances of the death will require an investigation into wider government failings.
+This will be to help identify where any fault lies.

-On 28 April 2020, the Chief Coroner published guidance addressing deaths from COVID-19 arising from exposure in the workplace9.
-This guidance outlines the appropriate scope of inquests into these deaths and states that;
+On 28 April 2020, the Chief Coroner published guidance addressing 10 deaths from COVID-19, arising from exposure in the workplace.
+This outlines the appropriate scope of inquests into these deaths and states that;

-However, there is a real concern that the guidance may dissuade Coroners from opening inquests and carrying out effective (and article 2 compliant) inquests.
-There is certainly a danger that an inquest would not be article 2 compliant if it failed to examine the wider circumstances of the death including, in some cases, government policy decisions.
+However, there is a real concern that the guidance may dissuade Coroners from opening inquests and carrying out effective (and Article 2 compliant) inquests.
+There is certainly a danger that an inquest would not be Article 2 compliant, if it failed to examine the wider circumstances of the death.
+This includes, in some cases, government policy decisions.

-An investigation10 has found that Coroners are already applying the guidance inconsistently across different areas of the UK.
-Many Coroners are reluctant to open inquests where, for example, a lack of or insufficient PPE may have impacted upon the individual’s death.
+A private investigation has found that Coroners are already applying the guidance inconsistently across different areas of the UK.
+Many are reluctant to open inquests where, for example, a lack of or insufficient PPE may have impacted upon the individual’s death.

 Inquests vs Public Inquiry

-Leading members of both the legal and scientific community11 are calling for a public inquiry into the issues that led to such catastrophic transmission rates and high death tolls in care homes.
+Leading members of the legal and scientific community are calling for a public inquiry into the issues that led to catastrophic transmission rates and high death tolls in care homes.

-In the meantime, many bereaved families are left with uncertainty and without recourse to an independent investigation into the death of their loved ones.
-It would be wrong for Coroners to rely upon the possibility of a future inquiry as a premise to avoid opening inquests into deaths now.
+In the meantime, many bereaved families are left with uncertainty and without a full, independent investigation into the death of their loved ones.
+It would be wrong for Coroners to rely upon the possibility of a future inquiry, as a way to avoid opening inquests into deaths now.